 Buy Now, Pay Later (BNPL) plans allow shoppers to make purchases and pay for them in installments over a defined period.
 According to the research from Cornerstone Advisors, these point-of-sale short-term installment loans with low credit amounts have been increasing in popularity during recent years for retail purchases like clothing, household goods, electronics, and more.
 BNPL loans are cited as a potential driver of greater financial inclusion, both in terms of consumer access to the BNPL loan themselves, as well as access to credit products that could enable unbanked and underbanked consumers to establish (or re-establish) their credit histories with one or more of the Consumer Reporting Agencies (CRAs).

 As BNPL loans become a more commonplace form of credit used by consumers, these loans could also become an important factor in consumer credit reports, and by extension, in the FICO® Scores based on those credit reports.
 While the BNPL product offers consumers some attractive features, it is essential that both lenders and consumers alike understand the potential impact these BNPL loans could have on consumers’ FICO Scores.
-To the extent that BNPL loans are reported to the CRAs and incorporated into the core consumer credit bureau file, they will be factored into all existing versions of the FICO Score.
+All FICO Score versions can consider BNPL data, provided that the information is reported and made available to be incorporated into the algorithm.

-But what might be the impact to the FICO® Score of BNPL accounts being included in the credit report?
+But what might be the impact of BNPL accounts being included in the credit report and the FICO® Score calculation?
 There are several key factors to consider:

 - BNPL reporting approach: How a BNPL lender reports these accounts to a credit bureau can materially influence the impact these loans ultimately have on the FICO® Score.
 BNPL loans reported to the CRAs as a revolving debt are likely to have a more substantial effect (in either direction) than BNPL loans reported as installment loans, mainly because the credit utilization ratio on revolving accounts is an important factor for FICO Scores.